wsv-accidis/tmeit-android/README.md

 på Kungliga Tekniska Högskolan, KTH._

 ## Status
-Version 2.1 has been published to Google Play.
-This version changed the filters for the members list.
+Version 2.3 has been published to Google Play.

 ## Development plan
 This app is still under development but several features are functional and the app is intended